fifth-postulate/fizzbuzz/workshop/guide/src/title.md

-# Workshop
+# Fifty Shades of FizzBuzz
-## Subtitle
+## What to learn from implementing a childrens game
-You are looking at the guide accompanying a workshop about an interesting subject.
+You are looking at the guide accompanying a talk about implementing FizzBuzz.